Don't miss the deadline. Apply now >

 Small Business Grants for Women in Los Angeles

 Don’t worry.
-For 20+ years, WomensNet has helped business owners find real grants, loans, and other funding for your woman-owned business.
+For 20+ years, WomensNet has helped business owners find real grants, loans, and other funding for their woman-owned business.
 Yes, you still have to put in some sweat equity.
 But the good news is this: if you’re serious about launching or growing your business, you’ll find our site is a key resource.

 Want more chances to get funding?
 Interested in business advice?
 Take a minute to view the resources below.
 You’ll be surprised to discover additional places ready to help women business owners in Los Angeles.
 Good luck in your search.